 Nevada Sunrise Gold Corporation (the "Company") was incorporated under the laws of the Province of British Columbia, Canada on April 3, 2007.
 On May 15, 2007 the Company acquired all of the issued and outstanding shares of Intor Resources Corporation ("Intor") by way of a reverse takeover.
 Intor was incorporated under the laws of the State of Nevada, USA on September 7, 2004.
 The Company's principal business activity is the acquisition, exploration and evaluation of mineral properties in the State of Nevada.
-The Company completed its initial public offering on January 15, 2009 and it common shares were listed for trading on the TSX Venture Exchange under the symbol "NEV".
+The Company's common shares are listed for trading on the TSX Venture Exchange under the symbol "NEV".